Text Files - Basic Operations (in Python)

 #print out the result

-print("We found the word", searchTerm, counter, "times.")
+print("We found the word", search_term, counter, "times.")

 Fix sloppy capitalization in a CSV data file